Pregnancy is nine long months of wondering.

 At this stage in your pregnancy, the sonographer may be able to identify your baby’s sex.
 If you want to know the sex, you should inform the sonographer when you go for the scan.
 However, it’s important to remember that the focus of this scan is your baby’s development, the potential sex reveal is just the icing on the cake (if you want to know).

-To find out your baby’s sex, your baby to be in the right position.
+To find out the sex of your baby, your baby needs to be in the right position.
 If your baby is in a difficult position, the genitals may be hidden from view.
 In this case, the sonographer will be unable to tell you what sex your baby is.
 It can be sometimes for difficult for the sonographer to get a good look at the genitals.
 Try not to be disappointed if you are unable to find out the sex, it won’t be a secret forever.
 You’ll soon be holding that beautiful baby in your arms and will know with absolute certainty what sex your baby is.

 Even if the baby is in a good position, the sonographer won’t be able to say with absolute certainty what sex your baby is, though they may be pretty confident.
 It is worth bearing in mind that there have been a number of instances where sonographers have incorrectly identified the baby’s sex.
 So even if you find out the sex at the scan, there’s always a possibility you’ll get a surprise at the birth.